Finding your dream home

 Once we get the process started, some of my clients find it convenient to go see properties at open house on their own, then let me know if they are really interested in one.
 If you are comfortable with that, so am I.

 Usually, we schedule another visit to see it again together.
-Getting to see a property twice before writing an offer is a good idea, and I always visit the property before writing an offer.
-If your schedule does not allow a property visit with me, then I will go see it on my own and share my thoughts with you.
+Getting to see a property twice before writing an offer is a good idea.
+If your schedule does not allow a property visit with me, then I will go see it separately and share my thoughts with you.

 Your purchase offer